This is a place where people too embarrassed to possibly call themselves a singer can hide out and curiously explore their voices in the shadows.

-The Secret Society of Non Singers is an ancient society dating all the way back to 2015, created by passionate vocal coach Kimberley Smith.
+The Secret Society of Non Singers is an ancient society dating all the way back to 2015, created by well, me.

-Frustrated that there wasn’t a space for non singers to learn how to sing initially under the cloak of darkness and behind closed doors, she vowed to create this herself.
+I was frustrated that there wasn’t a space for non singers to learn how to sing initially under the cloak of darkness and behind closed doors, so I vowed to create this myself.

 While many secret societies have matching rings and hooded gowns, members of the SSNS recognise each other by the gleam in their eye.
 They have a certain swagger about them that their friends and family can’t quite put their finger on.